netcinematics/webcinemo/public/EULA.md

 If you have any questions concerning this Agreement or the License contained therein, you may contact NetCinematics at netcinematics@protonmail.com.
 Attn.
 Legal.

-NOTE TO PIRATES
+NOTE TO PIRATES AND CREATIVE COMMONS COMMITMENT.

 We have code templates.
+Many aspects of this Game Software was meticulously constructed using the CREATIVE COMMONS with CC0 or CC Attribution Licences.
+Without exception a link to a license is provided with every multi-media used in this production.
+This art is specifically constructed from a CREATIVE COMMONS MEDIUM.
+As we wish to exemplify a replicatable process that a CREATIVE COMMONS artistic process can benefit the world wide web.
+So to a copycat we wish to point out clearly, there is a better way than copyright infringement.
+All of the same materials are available to make something better.
+And NetCinematics can help to that end.
 There is an easy way to get clean code without embedded tokens.
-Contact us for component templates.
-We can help, and we want to help through a simple permissable license.For more information, Github: NetCinematics.
+Contact NetCinematics for component templates, with a simple permissable license included separately.
+For more information, Github: NetCinematics.

 OPEN-SOURCE COMMITMENT

-As this software was only made possible by the good-faith of many open-source contributors, in kind NetCinematics aims to share-back for the advancement of the community and the art.
-We want to help, and we want to hear from you.
-For press contact, additional service, or opportunity, contact us at alpinefalcon@protonmail.com Attn: ContentCreator.
+This software was made possible by good-faith effort of many open-source contributors, in kind, NetCinematics commits to follow the same path of behavior and share-back for the advancement of the community and the art, as is described above.
+NetCinematics wants to help, and  collaborate.
+We are open to cinematic-partnership opportunities.
+For press contact, and additional services, and opportunities, contact us at alpinefalcon@protonmail.com Attn: CreativeContentCurator.

 (c) 2019 NetCinematics llc.